Word-on-Fire-Catholic-Ministries/WOF-Duplicate-Checker/readme.md

 # Duplicate Finder

-This will find duplicates in a csv
+This will find duplicates in a single column of a csv

 ## How to Use